Blog

 Benchmarking time series foundation models is harder than it looks.
 Here's why results often conflict and what the field is doing about it.

-Time-MoE: Alibaba's Mixture-of-Experts Architecture for Time Series Forecasting
+Time-MoE: Xiaohongshu's Mixture-of-Experts Architecture for Time Series Forecasting

-Alibaba's Time-MoE brings sparse mixture-of-experts to time series forecasting, activating only 200M of its 2.4B parameters per input to achieve large-model capacity at small-model inference cost.
+Xiaohongshu's Time-MoE brings sparse mixture-of-experts to time series forecasting, activating only a subset of parameters per input to achieve large-model capacity at lower inference cost.

 Lag-Llama: The Open-Source Time Series Foundation Model